plone/Products.TinyMCE/docs/source/develop.rst

 http://localhost:8080/Plone/portal_setup/manage_upgrades and choose
 ``Products.TinyMCE:TinyMCE`` as a profile.
 If upgrades are available, run them.
 If you see ``No upgrade avaiable`` you don't need to run anything.

+# TODO: difference using development version and developing tinymce

+Upgrading
+*********

+When you upgrade Products.TinyMCE you need to run the upgrade steps in portal_setup in ZMI.

+* Go to /Plone/portal_setup/manage_upgrades
+* Run upgrade steps for Products.TinyMCE

 After each change
 -----------------